ionic-team/stencil-site/versioned_docs/version-v3.1/components/styling.md

 - App wide font-family
 - CSS resets

-To make the global styles available to all the components in your design system, the `stencil.config.ts` file comes with an optional [`globalStyle` setting](../config/01-overview.md#globalstyle) that accepts the path to your global stylesheet.
+To make the global styles available to all the components in your project, the `stencil.config.ts` file comes with an optional [`globalStyle` setting](../config/01-overview.md#globalstyle) that accepts the path to your global stylesheet.

 ```tsx
 export const config: Config = {